*This recipe was first published on the 30th of May 2020.

-These vegan double chocolate chip cookies are full of rich chocolate flavour with super soft and chewy texture.
+These vegan double chocolate chip cookies are easy to make, full of rich chocolate flavour with a super soft, fudgy, and chewy texture.
 They are so delicious and great to bake for snacks, desserts and as a gift for home parties.

 *This post may contain affiliate links.
 For full disclosure visit our Affiliate Disclosure page.

 Classic chocolate chip cookies are good.
 But these chunky double chocolate chip cookies are not just good but a whole lot better on so many levels!
 These cookies are thick, soft, fudgy, chewy, and have a rich chocolaty flavour and big chunks of chocolate folded in to make these cookies extra chunky and decadent.

 When it comes to cookies, they are categorised into 2 major types for me.
 A Thick, chunky and chewy type or a thin, light and crisp type.
 I must admit that I wasn’t a big fan of cookies when I was a kid, because the cookies my mom used to buy from the supermarkets were just dry and blunt, not something that I would look forward to eating..